NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/operations-gas-noise.md

     const testValue = 2;

     it("wrongNoiseAccumulation should chain many operations", async function () {
+      // ⚠️ Noise Accumulation:
+      // Every FHE operation adds a small amount of "noise" to the ciphertext.
+      // Chaining too many operations without a "bootstrap" (handled by FHEVM)
-      const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+      // can eventually lead to decryption failures. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

       const input = await fhevm